 Reverse motor direction in BLHeliSuite software

-If you don’t like soldering, you can also easily change motor direction in the BLHeliSuite program (if you are using BLHeli ESC’s).
-This program is the configurator for your ESC that allows you to change many different settings, including motor spin direction.
+If you don’t like soldering, you can also easily change motor direction in BLHeliSuite – a software program for configuring BLHeli_S ESC.
+If you are using BLHeli_32 ESC’s, the program is called BLHeliSuite_32.

 Further Reading: How to configure your BLHeli_32 ESC using FC pass-through?